-Research and development expenses consist primarily of employee-related costs, software-related costs, allocated overhead, and costs of outside services used to supplement our internal staff.
+Research and development expenses consist primarily of employee-related costs and share-based compensation, software-related costs, allocated overhead, and costs of outside services used to supplement our internal staff.
 We consider continued investment in our development talent and our platform to be important for our growth.